howardpen9/tutorial-customized-wallet_tact/sources/output/sample_TactWallet.md

 136: Invalid address
 137: Masterchain support is not enabled for this contract
 9577: Invalid Signature
+11503: can only send message to the admin
 12033: Invalid Time
 30508: Invalid Seqno
 34370: Only admin can withdraw